Batman: The Dark Knight (video game): Aftermath

 With the absence of a Dark Knight game, EA reportedly missed USD100 million in potential revenue.
 The Brisbane branch of Pandemic was shut down shortly after the Batman: The Dark Knight debacle in February 2009; some staff moved to Los Angeles to finish The Saboteur.
 The studio was closed entirely in November the same year.
 EA did not renew its license, so the video game rights to the Batman intellectual property reverted to Warner Bros.
 Interactive Entertainment afterwards.
 Warner Bros. eventually released the critically acclaimed Batman: Arkham series, which featured an open world gameplay style.
-Although a Dark Knight video game was never released, an expansion pack for Lego Batman 3: Beyond Gotham (2014) contains levels based on the film, and Batman's suit from the film is available as downloadable content for Batman: Arkham Knight (2015) and the upcoming Lego Batman: Legacy of the Dark Knight will be inspired by the film.
+Although a Dark Knight video game was never released, an expansion pack for Lego Batman 3: Beyond Gotham (2014) contains levels based on the film, and Batman's suit from the film is available as downloadable content for Batman: Arkham Knight (2015) and the Lego Batman: Legacy of the Dark Knight (2026) is inspired by the film.

 Batman: The Dark Knight was never formally announced.
 Rumors of its existence surfaced in May 2007, but before Oldman stated it was in development, video game journalists speculated why no video game adaptation of The Dark Knight had been announced.
 Inverse wrote the absence of an adaptation was unusual: "In the late-aughts, it was pretty much guaranteed any superhero or animated family movie would have a video game tie-in that would capitalize on release... anyone would have snatched up a licensed videogame [sic] of The Dark Knight, one of the rare cultural events that actually surpassed the critical mass hype".

 In January 2009, Kotaku published a series of articles about the game's development cycle based on information from a Pandemic insider.
 Further information was revealed in February 2016, when Did You Know Gaming? dedicated an episode of its series Unseen64 to Batman: The Dark Knight, showcasing gameplay footage from prototypes and concept artwork.
 These revelations have elicited commentary on the game's potential.
 The Escapist wrote the game showed a lot of promise for a licensed property, considering Pandemic had built a reputation for making quality games.
 Reacting to the Unseen64 episode, GamesRadar+ thought it was interesting to see what a Dark Knight game could have been like, and GameSpot called its cancellation unfortunate.